 Disclaimer: This post is linked with Amazon Services, and as a Amazon Associate I will earn from qualifying purchases.
 But don't worry, this does not affect you at all.

-Please NOTE: I am not a VET and if you make the decision to breed your dog, please follow the steps your profession vet tells you.
-This is just a loose guide on: if breeding is right for you, what to buy for the birth and tips on how to sell.
+Please NOTE: I am not a VET and if you make the decision to breed your dog, please follow the steps your professional vet tells you.
+This is just a loose guide on breeding.
+This guide will provide: if breeding is right for you, what to feed the puppies and tips/recommendations for your pups.

-For me, my biggest goal in breeding is to promote a healthy lab breed while making sure the dog line is free of cancer, and problematic issues such joint and hip issues.
-I talked to wayyyy to many people who have dealt with dogs at age 2 getting cancer and that is due to the breeder not caring about the genetic line.
-Some examples of world-wide breeding genetic issues are: bulldogs not able to breathe due to compact nose/mouth and Dalamations having a common issue of deafness.
+For me, my biggest goal in breeding is to promote a healthy lab breed and healthy long living dogs.
+I have talked to wayyyy to many people who have dealt with dogs at age 2 getting cancer and that is due to the breeder not caring about their genetic dog line.
+Some examples of world-wide breeding genetic issues are: bulldogs not being able to breathe due to compact nose/mouth and Dalmatians having a common issue of deafness.

 For your dog, a dog is only pregnant for three months.
-During this period, there pregnancy goes by sooooo quickly, so please ensure you are ready once you find out your dog is pregnant.
-For the first month, you do not have to up a dog's food intake because this period is the period of the embroyo implanting in the uterine horn.
-The puppies are then gestating and by day 30 (when a vet usually tells you to come in), they can detect your puppies heartbeat.
+During this period, there pregnancy goes by very quickly, so please ensure you gather all your supplies once your dog is pregnant.
+For the first month, you do not have to up take any food, since the puppies are just embryos.
+When your dog is pregnant on day 30 (when a vet usually tells you to come in), they can detect your puppies heartbeat.
+You can start uping their food then.
 For the next month, you can then go into the vet and get an ultrasound or X-ray and they will show you the amount of puppies your dog will have.
-This is when they will start gaining the majority of weight.
-For the third month, your dog can be ready to give birth by day 58, but it is more common by day 62.
-That is why you need a rectal thermometer, because you will check the dog's temperature twice a day by day 55, and once the temperature drops below 100F, that lets you know your dog is going into labor for the next 24 hours.
-Other signs are as followed: Nesting their whelping box, no interest in their food and panting.
+This is when the dog will start gaining the majority of their pregnancy weight.
+By the third month, your dog can be ready to give birth by day 58 to day 62.
+That is why you need a rectal thermometer, because you will start checking the dog's temperature starting on Day 55 twice a day.
+Once the temperature drops below 100F, that lets you know your dog is going to be into labor for the next 24 hours.
+You should also watch for these pregnancy signs as well: Nesting their whelping box, no interest in their food and panting.

-Once they are born, please add each collar and then weigh the dogs accordingly.
+Once they are born, please give each puppy a collar and then weigh the dogs accordingly.
 This will allow you to track their weight and make sure they are gaining enough weight each day.
 For the first day, the dog usually loses weight, but then the next day the puppy should be gaining close to 10% weight every day.
 If this does not happen, no worries!
-If they are losing weight, that is when you analyze why that specific puppy is losing weight and either make sure they have one on one time with Mom or you can start providing them puppy supplement milk!
+If they are losing weight, that is when you analyze which puppy is losing weight and make sure they get time with mom and if they need more assistance, you can provide them the powder milk.